ryan-gorzek/intergenome/README.md

 ```
 # intergenome

-Nextflow DSL2 pipeline for STARsolo alignment and intergenic-read analysis.
+Nextflow DSL2 pipeline for STARsolo alignment and intergenic read analysis.
 Under active development.

 ## Rationale

 Intergenic reads are an information source for unannotated transcription, enhancer RNA, and species-specific genome organization.
-The target outcome is a cross-species mapping of intergenic read distributions with strand and orientation context, benchmarked against current annotations and distance to nearest genes.
+The target outcome of this pipeline is a distribution of these reads relative to provided annotations (distance to the nearest gene), for comparison among species, samples, or methods.

 ## Current capabilities